 All of the foregoing events are free and open to the public.

-Other musical events will include a dinner and performance by jazz icon Bucky Pizzarelli with Ed Laub and Martin Pizzarelli at the Little Italy Madonnari Arts Festival Kickoff Cabaret the evening of September 7, sponsored by the Associated Italian American Charities and Columbus Celebrations, Inc. at the Cabaret at Germano’s in Little Italy.
+Other musical events will include a dinner and performance by international jazz vocalist Simona De Rosa and her quartet at the Little Italy Madonnari Arts Festival Kickoff Cabaret the evening of September 7, sponsored by the Associated Italian American Charities and Columbus Celebrations, Inc. at the Cabaret at Germano’s in Little Italy.
 Ticket proceeds will benefit the funding of the Columbus Day Parade and Madonnari Arts Festival.
-Singer-songwriter and participating visual artist, Andrea Carlson, accompanied by her band, the Love Police will charm us with her take on the Great American Songbook and original songs on September 8 in the Cabaret and the Kings of Crownsville will rock the Cabaret on September 9 with original songs and New Orleans jazz and rhythm and blues standards and Festival attendees will be treated to a live rooftop concert above Germano’s PIATTINI in a tribute to The Beatles 1969 concert on the roof of Apple Records provided by Baltimore’s “Fab Five”, The Apple Scruffs..
+Singer-songwriter and participating visual artist, Andrea Carlson, accompanied by her band, the Love Police will charm us with her take on the Great American Songbook and original songs on September 8 in the Cabaret and the Kings of Crownsville will rock the Cabaret on September 9 with original songs and New Orleans jazz and rhythm and blues standards.
+Festival attendees will be treated to a live rooftop concert above Germano’s PIATTINI in a tribute to The Beatles 1969 concert on the roof of Apple Records provided by Baltimore’s “Fab Five”, The Apple Scruffs.
 A comprehensive schedule of events will be published on this website and posted in the Little Italy restaurants.

 OUR MISSION.
 The mission of the festival is to showcase the exceptional talent, camaraderie and creative spirit of Baltimore.
-The heritage of the neighborhood of Little Italy will be celebrated and artists with new ideas will be welcomed in this forward thinking creative community with its enduring traditions.
+The heritage of the neighborhood of Little Italy is celebrated and artists with new ideas are welcomed in this forward thinking creative community with its enduring traditions.

 EVENT DATES & HOURS